 Construction activities may temporarily impact the public health and safety of the project area.
-Impacts from construction may be adverse, but localized, short term, and minor.
-BMPs, such as the ones listed below, would be employed so as to mitigate any such impacts:
+Impacts from construction may be adverse, but localized, short-term, and minor.
+BMPs, such as those listed below, would be employed to mitigate any such impacts: